moneymanagerex/android-money-manager-ex/docs/usermanual/index.md

 ### Security

 Protect your financial information with advanced security features, including password protection and data encryption.

+### Recurring Transactions

+Support for recurring and schedule transactions.
+Recurring can be Manual, Prompt (with notifications) or Automatic (controlled by setting switch)

 ## How to Use